EndPointCorp/end-point-blog/2013/10/30/downstream-implications-of-data-page.html.md

 ERROR:  invalid page in block 10 of relation base/12066/16390
 ```

 The inability to even try to modify the corrupted data is what got me thinking about replicas.
-Assuming we're protecting against silent disk corruption (rather than Postgres bugs,) nothing corrupted has made it into the WAL stream.
+Assuming we’re protecting against silent disk corruption (rather than Postgres bugs,) nothing corrupted has made it into the WAL stream.
 So, naturally, the replica is fine.

 ```nohighlight
 postgres@endpoint:~/9.3$ psql -p 5439